 Getting started with Notes

-Apple’s Notes app is the perfect way to start using the Apple Pencil.
-Create a new note, then tap the Markup icon at the bottom right of the screen.
+Apple’s Notes app is the perfect way to start using the Apple Pencil or Logitech Crayon.
+Create a new note, then tap the Markup icon at the top right of the screen.

 Notes displays a set of tools at the bottom of the screen.
 You can now begin to draw or even write text.
 The iPad Pro offers excellent palm rejection so it doesn’t think you’re writing with your entire hand.

-There are three drawing options: from left to write they are a pen, a felt-tip pen and a pencil.
+There are four drawing options: from left to write they are a pencil for handwriting recognition, a pen, a felt-tip pen and a pencil.
 To the right of that is an eraser, then a selection tool.
 Tap one of these to activate them.
 Tap again and you can choose the thickness of the lines and the saturation of the color.

-You can use the eraser tool – either by tapping it in the tools palette or by double-tapping the device if you’ve set that option – to erase anything you’ve drawn.
+You can use the eraser tool – either by tapping it in the tools palette or by double-tapping the second-generation Apple Pencil if you’ve set that option – to erase anything you’ve drawn.

 And you can use the selection tool to select an element, then tap and drag it to a new location.
 The selection tool doesn’t give you a fine selection; it selects entire objects that you’ve drawn.
 Note that the undo and redo buttons at the bottom left of the screen allow you to step backward and forward in your actions.